vernor1/Bosch-Challenge/README.md

 _**Planner State**_

 This base class and derivatives implement the finite state machine of the Path Planner: <p align="center"><img src="pic/state_diagram.png" alt="State Diagram" width="750"/></p>
-Planner State an object-orinted State pattern with two methods:
+Planner State an object-oriented State pattern with two methods:
 * `GetState`: provides the state machine with a number of inputs necessary for making the decision about next state.
 If the decision is made to change the state, a new state object is returned by the method.
 The method caller is responsible to store the state object.
 If there's no state change, an NULL-pointer is returned, which is discarded by the method caller.
 * `GetTarget`: provides the target vehicle Id and lane of the current state.